weiserlab/ambuj/stico.md

 We are targetting following parameters for STICORS computers:

-* **Bitrate:**
+* **Bitrate:** Datarate of over 100 kbps
-* **Range:** Greater than 100 meters of transmission and reception range in line-of-sight environment.
-Range of tens of meters in non line-of-sight environment (including through the wall)
+* **Range:** Communication range of over 100 meters in a line-of-sight environment, but the range is limited to tens of meters in environments with obstructions
-* **Everlasting:** Batteries can last entire lifetime of the deployment, requiring no additional effort to replace exhausted batteries.
-For some applications, STICORS may even support operation without batteries.
-In this case, STICORS will harvest energy from the ambient environment
+* **Everlasting:** STICORS is designed for low power consumption through hardware and software optimizations, allowing the batteries to last for the entire deployment without replacement.
+In certain cases, STICORS may be able to function without batteries by utilizing ambient energy.
+* **Storage:** With support for hundreds of kilobytes of non-volatile memory, STICORS is able to store a vast amount of sensor and other information

 ## News